goatshriek/stumpless/docs/examples/sqlite3/README.md

 Great!
 We got our logs into our own table with the fields we needed.
 But what if we need even MORE control over the insertion?
-There's one more level of customization that you can use to
+There's one more level of customization that you can use to get Stumpless to suit your needs.

 # Custom Prepared SQL Statements